-The Times of London covers Professor Esme Fuller-Thomson’s hypothesis linking lead exposure and dementiaCategories: Esme Fuller-Thomson, Faculty in the News
+The Times of London covers Professor Esme Fuller-Thomson’s hypothesis linking lead exposure and dementiaCategories: Esme Fuller-Thomson, Faculty

 Professor Esme Fuller-Thomson speculates that declining dementia rates may be a result of generational differences in lifetime exposure to lead.
 Her hypothesis was recently published in the Journal of Alzheimer’s Disease.
 University of Toronto pharmacy student ZhiDi (Judy) Deng, co-authored the article.